David Benavidez: Benavidez vs. Dirrell

 On August 15, 2020, Benavidez fought Roamer Alexis Angulo.
 Benavidez weighed in over the super middleweight limit during the weigh in, and was stripped of his title yet again.
 Benavidez dominated Angulo in a one-sided bout, which culminated in a tenth-round stoppage, after Benavidez unloaded a barrage of shots on Angulo.

 Benavidez vs. Ellis

 On March 13, 2021, Benavidez fought Ronald Ellis.
 Ellis was ranked #8 by the WBC at super middleweight.
 Benavidez stopped Ellis in the eleventh round via technical knockout.

 Benavidez vs. Davis

 On July 14, 2021, Showtime announced that Benavidez was scheduled for an August 28 bout against former titlist José Uzcátegui at the Phoenix Suns Arena.
 However, on October 28, Uzcátegui was pulled from the fight due to failing a drug test, and was replaced by Kyrone Davis who he would go on to defeat by way of technical knock out in the 7th round of their scheduled 10-round bout.

-WBC interim super middleweight champion

 Benavidez vs. Lemieux

 Benavidez faced former IBF middleweight champion David Lemieux on May 21, 2022, for the vacant WBC interim super middleweight title.
 Benavidez dominated the fight, dropping Lemieux hard in round 2 and scoring a stoppage in round 3 after a brutal assault.